andypea/dot_files/cheatsheets/markdown-pandoc.md

 ## Tables

-These don't need to be aligned.
+The original table text does not need to be aligned, but it's a good idea.

 | Right   | Left   | Default   | Center   |
 | ------: | :----- | --------- | :------: |